sophieq/htn-be-2020/readme.md

 * add a get all events api

 Scalable improvements:
-* If users columns grow, we should me location (lat, long) into a seperate table
+* If users columns grow, we should move location (lat, long) into a seperate table
 * Add layers of security if for example we don't want to user getting requests to see user locations